amiralibg/Digikala-Torob-Price-Finder/README.md

 This extension is designed for:

-- ✅ Educational purposes and legitimate price comparison
 - ✅ Helping consumers find better deals
 - ✅ Transparent price information access

-Please ensure compliance with:

-- Website terms of service
+- ✅ use public API of this websites
-- Applicable local laws
-- Ethical web scraping practices
+- ✅ Ethical page scraping for product detection
-- Rate limiting for API calls

 ## 🤝 Contributing